twschiller/alloc-effect-checker/README.md

 alloc-effect-checker
 ====================

-An effect system for enforcing allocation patterns.
+An effect system for enforcing memory allocation patterns in Java.
 Implemented using the [Checker Framework](http://checkerframework.org).

 __System Requirements__